aniru-dh21/Realtime-Chat-App-With-Rooms/README.md

 Without Socket.IO, the client would have to make multiple polling AJAX calls to verify that the event has occured on the server.

+Socket.IO means that the client doesn't have to make multiple polling AJAX calls to verify if some event has occured on the server.
+Instead, the server sends the infor to the client as soon as it gets it.